amberkar-harsh-02/game-security-dashboard/READMe.md

 This project is a full-stack web application designed to monitor real-time game event data and identify suspicious player behavior using a machine learning-powered backend.
 The goal is to build a practical tool that reflects the challenges faced by game security and anti-cheat teams in the live-service gaming industry.

-This project is being developed as part of a focused effort to build skills relevant to security and anti-cheat roles at companies like Activision Blizzard.

 **Current Status:** 🚧 **In Early Development** 🚧

 ## **Planned Features**